Functional Memory

 What "perfect" means: Memory maintains the complete set of information needed to make correct decisions-what statisticians call "sufficient statistics."
 Think of it like a medical chart that captures all clinically relevant data (allergies, conditions, medications) while omitting irrelevant details (what color shirt the patient wore).
 This isn't perfect recall of everything; it's perfect preservation of what matters for outcomes.

-Amigo's layered architecture solves this by maintaining perfect associative binding between critical information and its context, operating as one of the six core components in our System Components orchestration framework.
-When you need vital facts, you get them with their complete context—every time—enabling confident decision-making within the Observable Problem → Verification feedback cycle that characterizes reasoning-focused AI systems.
+Amigo's layered architecture solves this by maintaining high-fidelity associative binding between critical information and its context, operating as one of the six core components in our System Components orchestration framework.
+When you need vital facts, you get them with their complete context-every time-enabling confident decision-making within the Observable Problem -> Verification feedback cycle that characterizes reasoning-focused AI systems.

 User Model: The Memory Blueprint